Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 # Parcel Open Standard (POS)

 > (Motto) Make advanced data analysis easy and fun.
 Use visual and graphical programming to solve common problems.
+> A scripting platform is just one-third of the solution: the other two is domain specific methods, and actually getting the work done.
+But a good platform can make one start far.

 Parcel Open Standard is the core specification of expected behaviors for interoperability and observability of the entire Parcel platform and ecosystem.